 Coronavirus (COVID-19): vaccines

-Several vaccines are now available to protect people against COVID-19, and more are being developed.
-Vaccination programs are happening now in many countries including the US.
+Several vaccines are now available to protect people against COVID-19.
+Vaccination programs have now happened in many countries including the US.

-This information explains what the vaccines do, how they are given, who can have them, and how safe they are.
+This leaflet explains what the vaccines do, how they are given, who can have them, and how safe they are.

 We are learning more about these vaccines all the time.
 So some of the advice about them might change as we find out more.

 The COVID-19 virus spread around the world in 2020 and is still infecting people.
 Millions of people have become sick and many have died.

 Scientists in several countries have now developed vaccines to help protect against the virus.
 For example, in the US, there are currently several vaccines, including:

 These vaccines offer protection against the virus that causes COVID-19.
 But this doesn’t mean that they will always work for everyone - there are no perfect vaccines.
 But the COVID-19 vaccines will work for most people.

 This means that people who become infected after having the vaccine are much less likely to become severely sick than if they don’t have the vaccine.